Understanding CPUs

 We measure CPU speed : in cycles per second, e.g. megahertz (MHz) or gigahertz (GHz).

-Unit of Measurement: Hertz, usually written as Hz, denote frequency.
+Hertz, usually written as Hz, denote frequency.
 1Hz is “one time per second”, 10Hz is “ten times per second”.
+We can use SI Prefixes (International System of Unit Prefixes) to compare magnitudes easily.

 You will see many of these in computer science over and over again – get to know them well!